willadam/website/index.md

 * Treasurer: [Steven Feldman](https://twitter.com/StevenFeldman)
 * Secretary: [Antony Scott](https://twitter.com/antscott)

+As of August 2017 we're working towards registration as a Charitable Organisation.
+This is in progress, but our adopted constitution can be found [here](/files/OSGeoUK_Final_Charity_Constitution.html)

 ### Funding

 From time to time we may choose to financially support an open source GIS project, or help someone attend an event.
 See [funding guidelines](fundingguidelines.html) for more details on how to apply.